64bit/async-openai/async-openai/README.md

 ## Overview

 `async-openai` is an unofficial Rust library for OpenAI, based on [OpenAI OpenAPI spec](https://github.com/openai/openai-openapi).
-It implements all APIs from the spec.
+  - Requests are retried with exponential backoff when [rate limited](https://platform.openai.com/docs/guides/rate-limits).
+  - Ergonomic builder pattern for all request objects.
+  - SSE streaming.
+  - Granular feature flags to enable any types or apis.
+  - WASM.
+  - Middleware support with [tower](https://crates.io/crates/tower) ecosystem.

+**+ OpenAI compatible providers**
+  - Bring your own custom types for Request or Response objects.
+  - Customize path, query and headers per request or for all requests.
+  - Microsoft Azure OpenAI Service.

 <details>
 <summary>Feature Flags</summary>